How Did the American Civil War End?

 When Waddell eventually learned of Lee’s surrender in June, he was so afraid of being tried for piracy that he sailed to Liverpool to make his surrender there.
 Waddell and his crew were later exonerated for their actions, and Waddell would later return to the United States.

 Readers may be surprised to learn that the formal end of the Civil War did not happen until August 20th, 1866.
-President Andrew Johnson signed the Proclamation—Declaring that Peace, Order, Tranquility, and Civil Authority Now Exists in and Throughout the Whole of the United States of America on this date, and, therefore, formally announced the war’s conclusion.
+On this date, President Andrew Johnson signed the Proclamation—Declaring that Peace, Order, Tranquility, and Civil Authority Now Exists in and Throughout the Whole of the United States of America—formally announcing the war’s conclusion.

 Plainly, the end of hostilities was a cause for rejoicing, given the number of young men who had lost their lives on the battlefield.
 However, the war’s end marked the beginning of reckoning, as the country had to find a way to reunite, reconcile, and survey all that had been lost.